adaptdk/usa-documentation/interviewing/README.md

 the current team to be mutually beneficial.

  * Why do you want to work at Adapt?
- * How would you describe your role on past projects?
-How did those go?
+ * Tell me about a past project and your role on that project / within that team.
+Was the project successful?
+Did you enjoy that role?
+Do you have any takeaways from the project?
    * Follow up: Have you had any projects that haven't gone well?
 How did you navigate what can be a stressful situation and what did you take out of that?